Is “give it time” really the solution to the puppy blues?

 Here I go again, practicing my compassionate-but-direct skills

-If you’re experiencing serious distress over these puppy behaviors:
+If you’re experiencing serious distress over any of these puppy behaviors:

-I get it, though.
-It can be tricky to navigate on your own.
-A lot of puppy owners struggle with these things.
+I get it, though; it can be tricky to navigate on your own.
+A lot of dog owners struggle with these things.
 I certainly did with my first puppy.

-And I mean look, I’m not a plumber.
-If my sink starts backing up and water starts leaking out of places it shouldn’t, I’m gonna struggle.
-I might try all the tips I see online.
+If my sink starts backing up and water starts leaking out of places it shouldn’t, I’m gonna have a hard time.
+I’ll try all the random tips online.
 I might make it worse.
+I might think I have a defective sink.
 I might convince myself this is just my life now.

 Meanwhile, a professional plumber could walk in, take one look, and fix it in ten minutes.